-Zhengli: For this question, I?d say make some Chinese friends.
+Zhengli: For this question, I’d say make some Chinese friends.
 I think this is the easiest way to get a fast access to know Chinese culture.
-Knowing a Chinese in real world will bring direct feelings and experience to American and British professionals.
-But in the real business, it won?t be enough time to find a good Chinese friend.
+Knowing Chinese in the real world will bring direct feelings and experience to American and British professionals.
+But in the real business, it won’t be enough time to find a good Chinese friend.
 I think western professionals should have a mentor for their Chinese market.
-The mentor should have deep understanding at both western culture and Chinese culture.
+The mentor should have deep understanding of both western culture and Chinese culture.
 And always be aware of your Chinese partners, employees and customers.
 As a collective culture like China, group harmony is a great deal for projects, assignments, companies and business.
 Treating people like family and friends would build the relationship faster and longer.

 TIE: What are some fundamental ways that marketing a B2B product in China would differ from how we would approach this process in the UK or US?

 Also, in B2B marketing and sales, be aware of titles.
 Always do a title match before meetings and calls.
-You don?t want your middle level managers talking to a company?s CEO, at least a top guy from a related department.
+You don’t want your middle level managers talking to a company’s CEO, at least a match with a top guy from a related department.
 And say sorry for your boss to the other party if he cannot attend, so they do not lose face.

 TIE: Many companies are trying to save costs and effort by directly translating their company website to simplified Chinese.
 From your perspective, what kind of potential (if any) is lost by not localizing?